mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

         3. Verify that portfolios are displayed correctly on the photographer's profile page after creation;
     - **Tools/Techniques**: Test automation frameworks (e.g., Cypress).

-##### 3. End-to-End (E2E) Tests:
-- **Add Photo to Cart UC**:
-    - **Test Cases**:
-        1. Validate the end-to-end flow of adding items to the cart, including navigating product pages, adding items, and viewing the cart contents;
-    - **Tools/Techniques**: Test automation frameworks (e.g., Cypress).

-- **Create Portfolio UC**:
-    - **Test Cases**:
-        1. Validate the end-to-end flow of creating a portfolio, including logging into the photographer's account, navigating to the portfolio creation page, entering portfolio details, and saving the portfolio;
-        2. Test the visibility of the new created portfolio on the photographer's profile page or portfolios page;
-    - **Tools/Techniques**: Test automation frameworks (e.g., Cypress), headless browsers, browser automation tools.

 #### 4. Penetration Tests

 Penetration testing helps identify security vulnerabilities by simulating real-world attacks.
 For the abuse cases identified in the application, penetration testing can uncover weaknesses exploited by attackers.
 Here's a brief plan:

-#### 1. Add Photo To Cart:
-- **Objective**: Test for vulnerabilities like denial of service, unauthorized access, and data manipulation in the "Add Photo To Cart" functionality.
-- **Approach**: Simulate denial of service attacks, attempt unauthorized access, and check for data manipulation.
-- **Tools/Techniques**: OWASP ZAP, manual testing.

-#### 2. Create a Portfolio:
+#### 1. Create a Portfolio:
-- **Objective**: Test for vulnerabilities like content scraping, unauthorized access, data manipulation, and denial of service in the "Create a Portfolio" UC.
+- **Objective**: Test for vulnerabilities data manipulation, and denial of service in the "Create a Portfolio" UC.
 - **Approach**: Check resistance against content scraping, probe for unauthorized access, test data manipulation, and check resilience against denial of service.
 - **Tools/Techniques**: manual testing, load tests.